keajs/kea-docs/docs/concepts.md

 })
 ```

+When defining reducers in kea you write [pure functions](https://en.wikipedia.org/wiki/Pure_function)
+that take two arguments: the current `state` of the reducer and the `payload` of the action that was
+just dispatched.
+You then combine the two and return a new state.

-In this example we create three actions: `increment`, `setCounter` and `reset`.
-We also create a
+In the example above we have three actions: `increment`, `setCounter` and `reset`.
+We also have a
-reducer `counter`, which reacts to these three actions in a predictable way.
+reducer called `counter` that will update its value in response to those actions.
+It will be `0` by default.

-Please note that the *only way* to change the counter is through actions.
-You can't just
+Please note that the *only way* to change the value of `counter` is by dispatching actions and reacting
-run in there and call `reducers.counter += 1` somewhere.
-You **must** always go through an action.
+to them.
+You can't just jump in there and call `reducers.counter += 1` somewhere.
+All data manipulation
+*must* always go through an action.

 While this may *feel* limiting at first, there is method to madness here.
 Pushing all state changes
 through actions makes for stable and predictable apps that run better, crash less often and